-We have provided our findings regarding significant control deficiencies over financial reporting and material weaknesses, and material noncompliance, and other matters noted during our audit in a separate letter to you dated June 29, 2023.
+We have provided our findings regarding material weaknesses over financial reporting noted during our audit in a separate letter to you dated June 30, 2025.

 Planned Scope and Timing of the Audit

 We conducted our audit consistent with the planned scope and timing we previously communicated to you.